January 2025

 The Cistercian order dates back to the 12th century and the Trappists, in their origins a Cistercian reform, to the mid-17th century.
 Mount St Bernard is the only abbey belonging to this order in England.

-In the monastery shop we were welcomed by a friendly and informative monk named brother Martin, we purchased honey beer and furniture polish.
-The interior was impressive, that permeating a presence of stillness between exhalling and inhalling, an astectic, between light and darkness, visually contrasting presence of life contained inbetween tall upright walls.
+We were greeted by Brother Martin, a friendly and informative monk, at the monastery shop.
+We purchased honey beer and furniture polish.
+The interior was impressive, that permeating a presence of stillness between exhaling and inhaling, an ascetic, between light and darkness, visually contrasting presence of life contained in-between tall upright walls.

 Side view of a large stone abbey.
 The abbey is built of grey stone, with a tall square tower at one end.
 The style appears to be Gothic Revival.
 A smaller, adjacent building is partially visible in the background to the left.
 There's a simple paved area in front of the abbey, with a couple of benches and some landscaping.
 The sky is overcast.
 The overall impression is one of quiet dignity and historical significance.